Teapot-418/Teapot-418.github.io/_posts/2018-10-08-Hadoop-Part-4.md

 * `-output` defines the output-file of the MapReduce job
 * `-mapper` defines the mapper for MapReduce
 * `-reducer` defines the reducer for MapReduce

-* `-combiner` defines the combiner for MapReduce
+## Nice to know: Combiner

-> What is a combiner?
+If you're reading something about Hadoop and MapReduce, you may run into *combiners*.
+For the small Docker-Hadoop-installation it is not interesting, but if you want to run a Hadoop cluster, combiners can make your MapReduce execution faster.

-> A combiner combines results of mappers before sending it to the reducer, this minimizes network traffic.
-This does not replace the reducer!
+A combiner combines the content of the map output and sends the already combined output to the reducer, which minimizes network-traffic.
+The combiner would usually perform the same steps a reducer would perform, so you are often able to use your reducer as combiner.

 ## What's part 5 about?